Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 This strongly suggests that the payload is not simple script content, but **compiled or serialised Python code**, designed to execute dynamically at runtime rather than exist in a readable format on disk.
-The inclusion of HELLO DECOMPILER appears to be a deliberate anti-analysis marker, suggesting the developer expected this layer to be inspected.
+The inclusion of 'HELLO DECOMPILER' appears to be a deliberate anti-analysis marker, suggesting the developer expected this layer to be inspected.

 The contained artefacts don't appear to be random.
 They suggest that the payload is structured to track or manage some form of runtime state, rather than simply executing a fixed script.